 “This is the first time in India that the olfactory capability of canines are being used to detect tissues infected with pathogens releasing volatile metabolic biomarkers,” he added.

-The Indian Army has around 1,200 dogs, out of which nearly 700 are deployed, a senior official said.
+A senior official said that the Indian Army has around 1,200 dogs, out of which nearly 700 are deployed.

 “Besides these two dogs, eight other dogs, including four labradors, are also undergoing training,” Saini said.